pRizz/SVG-Navigator---Chrome-Extension/README.md

 SVG Navigator - Chrome Extension
 ====================

-An SVG Navigator extension for Google Chrome that may be used to add pan and zoom features to existing SVG files on the web.
+SVG Navigator is an extension for Google Chrome that may be used to add pan and zoom features to existing SVG files on the web.

-Originally created by Asad Akram, Ryan Oblenida aka Mr. O, and Peter Ryszkiewicz at the Illinois Institute of Technology.
+Concept originally created by Asad Akram, Ryan Oblenida aka Mr. O, and Peter Ryszkiewicz at the Illinois Institute of Technology.
+Adapted as a Google Chrome extension by Peter Ryszkiewicz.
 Work was inspired by Kevin Lindsey at http://www.kevlindev.com/index.htm.

 Usage
 --------------------------------